jolie/website/www/content/documentation/locations/introduction.md

 - `rmi` (Java RMI);
 - `localsocket` (Unix local sockets).

-In addition, when embedding a service, Jolie supports the `local` media, which exploits system's memory to send and receive messages.
+In addition, when embedding a service, Jolie supports the `local` medium, which exploits system's memory to send and receive messages.

 An example of a valid location is: `socket://www.mysite.com:80/`, where `socket` is the `medium` and the following part represents the `parameters`.